liamcryan/data-handyman/content/post/formspree.md

 Creating a form itself isn't too complicated or interesting to me.
 What interests me about creating forms is the 'action' taken once you press the submit button.
-Really, the amount of things that can be done with the data that you have filled in the form is endless.

-I also want to be able to respond to the person who is contacting me.
+I want to be able to respond to the person who is contacting me.
 So, the 'action' I am looking for the form to take is to email.
 In a later section, I want to go over organizing this data, but the first step is receiving it.